lace-wing/lacy-ubc-math-project/manual.typ

 - integration with your favorite text editor;
 - a modern, free and collaborative #link("https://typst.app")[online editor];
 - easy customization by user, relative to LaTeX.

-However, notice some caveats of Typst:
-- it is still in the version `0.something` area, meaning breaking changes can be introduced;
-- its current ecosystem may not suffice if you want some really fancy or niche stuff.

 #counter(page).update(0)
 #set page(numbering: "1")